Sensitive Skin Spotlight: Managing Eczema

 • Take lukewarm, not hot, showers to help your skin retain moisture.

-• Use a humidifier in the winter and at times when the air is more likely to dry out your skin.
+• Use a humidifier in the winter when the air is more likely to dry out your skin.

-• Opt for skincare products and moisturizers that contain ingredients naturally found in the skin, such as ceramides, to help prevent water loss.
+• Opt for skincare products and moisturizers that contain ingredients naturally found in skin, such as ceramides, to help prevent water loss in your skin barrier.

 Dr. Zubritsky